Legal Requirements for Hiring in Kenya

 Job Description and Recruitment Process

-Effective recruitment in Kenya reduces cost-per-hire from KSh 150,000 average to under KSh 80,000 through structured job descriptions using STAR method and multi-channel advertising.
+Effective recruitment in Kenya keeps your cost-per-hire down through structured job descriptions using the STAR method and multi-channel advertising.
 Start by crafting a clear job description with five key sections: role summary, requirements, responsibilities, benefits, and company overview.
 This approach attracts qualified candidates for your first employee hire.

 Follow a 6-step recruitment process to streamline hiring.
 First, write the JD.
 Second, budget KSh 20,000 for ads like MyJobMag at KSh 5,000 per post and LinkedIn at KSh 10,000.
 Third, screen with a 3-question pre-employment test.